freeflowuniverse/crystallib/crystallib/core/generator/generic/readme.md

 #if installer, default is a client
 hero generate -p thepath_is_optional -t installer

+#when you want to scan over multiple directories
+hero generate -p thepath_is_optional -t installer -s

 ```

 there will be a ```.heroscript``` in the director you want to generate for, the format is as follows: